 - Create an elegant resume header with your contact information.

 - Write a resume profile—a short paragraph outlining your skills and accomplishments.
 If you have more than 2 years of experience, your resume profile should be a professional summary.
 Less experienced candidates should write a career objective.

 - Outline your work history: list all your positions from the past 10 years in chronologically descending order.
 In each entry, include your job title, company name, dates worked, and up to 6 bullet points describing your duties and achievements.
-This part is the most important one.
+Remember the resume definition?
+It is to show off your achievements.
+The work history part is the most important one.
 More than 2 out of 3 recruiters say job experience is what matters most on a resume.